 of Little Walnut Creek, and the tall grass fields are ‘singing’ grounds for woodcocks.
 Bobcats have been

-photographed here in recent years, and 141 species of birds have been recorded on the preserve thus
+photographed here in recent years, and 141 species of birds have been recorded thus

 far.
 Walking trails are maintained in the grassy fields near the parking area, and the Picnic trail

-leads to the preserves patio and pond observation area.
+leads to the pond observation area.
 Becky’s Pond is considered by some to be the most scenic pond in the county when the autumn leaves are showing their colors.

 Image